 - Failure to Make Sure Services Provided by the Nursing Facility Meet Professional Standards of Quality

 In a summary statement of deficiencies dated November 18, 2015, a notation was made during an annual licensure and certification survey by a state investigator concerning the facility's failure to "provide complete documentation in the Nursing Notes for a fall and a change in condition" for a resident who had fallen from a Hoyer lift.
 The investigator noted that "the incidents are not included in the Nurse's Notes."

 The surveyor interviewed the facility Director of Nurses who "confirmed the documentation was not complete regarding the resident's fall and the resident's condition was not detailed when [they were] found unresponsive."
 The investigator stated that "the notes did not accurately describe situations."

 Our attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through contingency fee arrangements.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your claim through a negotiated settlement or jury trial award.
-Our law firm provides every client a "No Win/No-Fee" Guarantee.
+Our network of attorneys provides every client a "No Win/No-Fee" Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 Let our legal team begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.